ALex-Everett-Liu/roam-sepulture-html/debugging-lessons-learned.md

 # Debugging Lessons: Image Gallery Subsidiary Images

+Created a comprehensive debugging lessons learned document that captures the critical insights from today's troubleshooting session.
+The document covers the key issues we encountered and provides actionable prevention strategies for future development.

 ## Critical Debugging Tips for Image Group Functionality

 ### 1. Data Structure Validation